Health Resources for Heart Disease | Fidelis Care

 More Heart Health News:

-LONG ISLAND CITY, NY (April 9, 2025) Fidelis Care, a statewide health plan with more than 2.4 million members in New York State and a Centene Corporation company, is pleased to highlight the updated income guidelines for the Essential Plan through NY State of Health, adjusted to reflect changes in the federal poverty level.
-The federal poverty level determines income eligibility for public health insurance programs in New York State, including the Essential Plan.
-The Essential Plan aims to bridge the gap for those who may not qualify for Medicaid Managed Care but still need access to quality, low-cost health insurance.
+LONG ISLAND CITY, NY (September 15, 2025) Fidelis Care, a statewide health plan with more than 2.4 million members in New York State and a Centene Corporation company, is pleased to highlight the updated income guidelines for Child Health Plus through NY State of Health, adjusted to reflect changes in the federal poverty level.
+The federal poverty level determines income eligibility for public health insurance programs in New York State, including Child Health Plus.

 Older Articles